49handyman/EquihashNompPool/README.md

 Next, setup Wallet (Pirate, Komodo, zcash) daemons installed and working.

-Then, setup fail2ban with "sudo apt install fail2ban"
+Then, setup fail2ban with "sudo apt install fail2ban" All outgoing and current ports will still be enabled. make sure to set the ignore * config options for your local network and any ip's you dont want banned.

+The following files are located in the ./doc <dir> here.

+Follow this easy page https://forum.iredmail.org/topic15982-aggressive-fail2ban-rules-using-ufw.html

+Create /etc/fail2ban/jail.d/ufw-aggressive.local
+Create /etc/fail2ban/filter.d/ufw.aggressive.conf

+Restart Fail2Ban.
+In Ubuntu it is usually with "service fail2ban restart"

+sudo tail -f /var/log/fail2ban.log 	to verify its working.

 Next, install latest versions of all these packages (do not use apt for them)